-ATTENTION – 10 December 2018 until June, 2019: Due to reconstruction works for our special exhibition “From Arts and Crafts to Bauhaus”, our permanent exhibition “Art Nouveau/Art Deco/Functionalism” is temporarily no longer on view.
+ATTENTION – until June, 2019: Our permanent exhibition “Art Nouveau/Art Deco/Functionalism” is temporarily no longer on view.

 Bröhan-Museum, Berlin’s museum for art nouveau, art deco, and functionalism, is named after its founder, Karl H. Bröhan (July 6, 1921–Jan.
 2, 2000).
 A passionate collector and great connoisseur of art nouveau, art deco, and the art of the Berlin Secession, Karl H. Bröhan opened a private museum in a Dahlem residence in 1973.
 On his 60th birthday, Bröhan donated his collection to the city of Berlin.
 In 1983, Bröhan-Museum opened at its current location, which belongs to the ensemble of Charlottenburg Castle and was originally erected for castle guards.
 Bröhan-Museum has been an official city museum since 1994.

 Our foremost task at the museum is maintaining and presenting the collection of Karl H. Bröhan.
 Bröhan-Museum has a unique collection of art nouveau, art deco, and the art of the Berlin Secession.
 As a museum for art nouveau and art and design from the first half of the twentieth century with ca. 1000 square meters of exhibition space, we are able to present the collection in a permanent exhibition that changes at a two year rhythm.